strapi/documentation/docusaurus/docs/dev-docs/cli.md

   Starts your application with the autoReload enabled
 - **strapi develop --open**<br/>
   Starts your application with the autoReload enabled & open your default browser with the administration panel running.
+- **strapi develop --watch-admin**<br/>
+  Starts your application with the autoReload enabled and the front-end development server.
+It allows you to customize the administration panel.
 - [DEPRECATED] **strapi develop --no-build**<br/>
   Starts your application with the autoReload enabled and skip the administration panel build process
-- [DEPRECATED] **strapi develop --watch-admin**<br/>
-  Starts your application with the autoReload enabled and the front-end development server.
-It allows you to customize the administration panel.
 - [DEPRECATED] **strapi develop --watch-admin --browser 'google chrome'**<br/>
   Starts your application with the autoReload enabled and the front-end development server.
 It allows you to customize the administration panel.
 Provide a browser name to use instead of the default one, `false` means stop opening the browser.